Three-dimensional non-relativistic chiral massive higher-spin gravity: Non-relativistic dynamics on the Schr odinger cone

 where we have denoted $ \gamma\equiv p^-$.
 The radial mode $\cK_p(r)$ of a complex scalar field thus satisfies the following equation

-For generic integer values of the dynamical exponent $\tz$, solutions to the above exists but are quite complicated.
+For generic integer values of the dynamical exponent $\tz$, solutions to the above exist but are quite complicated.
 Here, we are mainly interested in the case where $\tz=2$, for which the solution is given by,

 where

 Here, $I_{\nu}$ and $K_{\nu}$ are \emph{modified Bessel functions} of the first and second kind, respectively.